FormaServe/python-todo/README.md

 ## Features

-* Add, edit, and delete TODO items.
+* Add, edit, and delete TODO items
-* Mark items as completed.
+* Mark items as completed
-* Cross-platform compatibility.
+* Cross-platform compatibility, can run on the IBM i Power server

 ## Installation

-* Clone this repository to your local machine.
+* Clone this repository to your local machine
-* Install the necessary dependencies (e.g., Node.js, Python, etc.).
+* Install the necessary dependencies (e.g., Python, etc.)
-* Run the application using the provided scripts.
+* Run the application using the provided scripts

 ## Usage

-* Open a terminal or command prompt.
+* Open a terminal or command prompt
 * Clone this repository
-* Navigate to the project directory.
+* Navigate to the project directory

-* Execute the following commands:
+Before installing dependancies, it is recommended to use virtual environments to install and run this application.
+See Virtual Environments section if you are unsure to use virtual environments.

 ## Install dependencies